Continental Navy: Congressional oversight of construction

-The original intent was to intercept the supply of arms and provisions to British soldiers, who had placed Boston under martial law.
+The original intent of the Continental Navy was to intercept the supply of arms and provisions to British forces, which had placed Boston under martial law.
 George Washington had already informed Congress that he had assumed command of several ships for this purpose, and individual governments of various colonies had outfitted their own warships.
 The first formal movement for a navy came from Rhode Island, whose State Assembly passed a resolution on August 26, 1775, instructing its delegates to Congress to introduce legislation calling "for building at the Continental expense a fleet of sufficient force, for the protection of these colonies, and for employing them in such a manner and places as will most effectively annoy our enemies...."
 The measure in the Continental Congress was met with much derision, especially on the part of Maryland delegate Samuel Chase who exclaimed it to be "the maddest idea in the world."
 John Adams later recalled, "The opposition... was very loud and vehement.
 It was... represented as the most wild, visionary, mad project that had ever been imagined.
 It was an infant taking a mad bull by his horns."

 During this time, however, the issue arose of Quebec-bound British supply ships carrying desperately needed provisions that could otherwise benefit the Continental Army.
 The Continental Congress appointed Silas Deane and John Langdon to draft a plan to seize ships from the convoy in question.